British responses to pogroms in the Russian Empire: Anglo-Jewry

-The response of the British press
+Response of the British press

 The Jewish Chronicle was a prominent voice on the persecution of Jews in Tsarist Russia and gives a valuable insight into the Anglo-Jewish outlook on the pogroms.
-As a Jewish publication, The Jewish Chronicle was linked by faith to the Russian Jewish cause and sought to stimulate public awareness of the atrocities.
-However, the newspaper was typically Anglo-Jewish in its attitude, and this was reflected in its reluctance to oppose the introduction of the Aliens Act in 1905.
+As a Jewish publication, The Jewish Chronicle was linked by faith to the Russian Jewish cause and sought to stimulate public awareness of the atrocities; however, the newspaper was typically Anglo-Jewish in its attitude, and this was reflected in its reluctance to oppose the introduction of the Aliens Act in 1905.

 In the 1890s, Darkest Russia was printed as a supplement to The Jewish Chronicle and gave up-to-date news and opinions on the pogroms and preserved public interest in the wellbeing of the Russian Jewry.
 The Jewish Journalist, Lucien Wolf, produced it and sought to inform the public over the extent of the Russian atrocities.
 It gave first hand accounts of the events in Tsarist Russia.
 In brief, the objective Darkest Russia was to expose "the authentic facts relating to Russia’s persecution of her Jewish and other Nonconformist subjects".

 The Times provided the largest amount of material relating to the anti-Jewish pogroms.
 On 11 and 13 January 1882, The Times was the first British newspaper to report on the anti-Jewish persecution and it generated a great deal of public reaction.
 The paper disapproved of the actions of the Russians and applied pressure for the British government to intervene, occasionally by means of arousing public protest.
 The paper also encouraged letters to the editor that frequently complained about the Russian Jewish situation.
 In 1905, Lucien Wolf wrote a letter to The Times arguing that the Jews were unfairly persecuted.
 The Times was a respected and conservative national newspaper, so the fact that it published such sympathetic material suggests many Britons were hostile towards despotic Russia.